 Haze can give the illusion that the aircraft is? closer to the runway than it actually is. farther from the runway than it actually is. the same distance from the runway as when there is no restriction to visibility.

-Sudden penetration of fog can create the ilusion of ? pitching up, pitching down, leveling off.
+Sudden penetration of fog can create the illusion of? pitching up. pitching down. leveling off.

 What illusion, if any, can rain on the windscreen create?
 Does not cause illusions.
 Lower than actual.
 Higher than actual.